codio-content/ThinkDS/codio-student-unit-excludes/book-structure/generate/.guides/content/persistence-exercise-11.md

 If we index the same page again, the new results should replace the old ones.

-One suggestion for translating data structures from Java to Redis: remember that each object in a Redis database is identified by a unique key, which is a \redis{string}.
+One suggestion for translating data structures from Java to Redis: remember that each object in a Redis database is identified by a unique key, which is a `string`.
 If you have two kinds of objects in the same database, you might want to add a prefix to the keys to distinguish between them.
 For example, in our solution, we have two kinds of objects:

-*  We define a `URLSet` to be a Redis \redis{set} that contains the URLs that contain a given search term.
-The key for each `URLSet` starts with `"URLSet:"`, so to get the URLs that contain the word “the”, we access the \redis{set} with the key `"URLSet:the"`.
+*  We define a `URLSet` to be a Redis `set` that contains the URLs that contain a given search term.
+The key for each `URLSet` starts with `"URLSet:"`, so to get the URLs that contain the word “the”, we access the `set` with the key `"URLSet:the"`.
-*  We define a `TermCounter` to be a Redis \redis{hash} that maps from each term that appears on a page to the number of times it appears.
+*  We define a `TermCounter` to be a Redis `hash` that maps from each term that appears on a page to the number of times it appears.
 The key for each `TermCounter` starts with `"TermCounter:"` and ends with the URL of the page we're looking up.

 In my implementation,  there is one `URLSet` for each term and one `TermCounter` for each indexed page.
 I provide two helper methods, `urlSetKey` and `termCounterKey`, to assemble these keys.